-Depending on where your roofing business is located in the United States, you might feel like you’re riding the waves… or like you’re chained to a sinking boulder and struggling to stay afloat.
-The top roofing markets in the U.S. have changed.
+The U.S. roofing industry is massive — and not all markets are created equal.
+Depending on where your roofing business is, you might feel like you’re riding the waves, or like you’re chained to a sinking boulder and struggling to stay afloat.

-The reality is, roofers are struggling to compete these days, especially in major parts of the U.S. The market is oversaturated by established roofers in much of Florida, the Carolinas, and some of the nation’s largest cities.
+New roofers may struggle to compete these days, especially in major parts of the United States.
+The market is oversaturated by established contractors in much of Florida, the Carolinas, and some of the nation’s largest cities.

 That doesn’t mean it’s impossible to compete.
 There’s always room for new blood.
 It just means roofers new to those areas need to know their stuff, fight to stand out, and work harder to earn their cut.